NSA-Dev/TravelPlanner_SO1-Lab_05/README.md

+#  SO-1 Lab 5 Solution
-# Solution for Lab 5: Memory management & structures (SO1-HAW Hamburg)
+Solution for Lab 5: Memory management & structures for Software Construction 1 course at HAW Hamburg

 ## Overview
 This lab exercise was designed to teach how to: